ploomber/ploomber/doc/api/spec.rst

             nb: output/plots.html
             data: output/clean.csv

-For each task, ``source`` specifies the source code for the task and ``product`` where to save the output (relative to the location of the ``pipeline.yaml`` file).
+For each task, ``source`` specifies the source code for the task, while ``product`` says where to save the output (relative to the location of the ``pipeline.yaml`` file).

+When your pipeline executes, Ploomber loads your source code and passes the values in ``product``.

 Schema
 ------

-Under some situations, you might want to change the default configuration, a common scenario happens when using SQL scripts: you have to configure a client to connect to the database.
+Under some situations, you might want to change the default configuration; a common scenario happens when using SQL scripts: you have to configure a client to connect to the database.

-The complete schema is shown below (with default values):
+The complete schema is shown below (with default values), most commonly used sections are shown first:

 .. code-block:: yaml
     :class: text-editor